mjkelly/blog.michaelkelly.org/content/posts/lxc-containers-on-debian-p2.md

 # All Together

-Running one `install-debian.sh` ties together all the files we wrote earlier:
+Running `install-debian.sh` uses all the files we wrote earlier:

 ```
 $ ./install-debian.sh debtest1